all-of-us/raw-data-repository/rest-api/README.md

 '''
 This will install all the needed dependencies in the 'lib' directory.

+### Running the development app server
+Make sure that you have google [cloud SDK](https://cloud.google.com/sdk/downloads) installed.

+From the rest-api directory, run:

+'''Shell
+dev_appserver.py .
+'''

+### Running the tests
+Make sure that the dev_appserver is running.

+Run
+'''Shell
+test/run_tests.sh $sdk_dir
+'''

+If you want to be super slick, and have the tests run every time you change a source file, you can do this.

+(You will have to install ack-grep and entr if you haven't already.)

+'''Shell
+until ack-grep -f --python | entr -r test/run_tests.sh $sdk_dir unit;do sleep 1; done
+'''

 ### Configuring your instance

 When the instance comes up for the first time, it will check for the existance